Anclagen/RainyDays-Cross-Course-Project/README.md

 ## Description

 The aim of the project was to create a responsive website for an online jacket retailer using HTML and CSS initially.
 Later implementing JavaScript to grab query strings to display the selected product on the product page, and implement a cart system using local storage.
-Then adding WordPress with it's WooCommerce plugin as a headless CMS to generate are products.
+Then adding WordPress with it's WooCommerce plugin as a headless CMS to generate our products.

 Development Stages

-- Design website in adobeXD.
+- Design website in adobe XD.
 - User test Adobe XD prototype.
-- Create website in HTML and CSS.
+- Create site in HTML and CSS.
 - User test site.
 - From feedback improve and implement more functionality using JavaScript.
 - Create a WordPress installation and use WooCommerce to host product information.
-- Generate the sites product content using the WordPress API.
+- Generate the site's product content using the WordPress API.

 [Live Version](https://a-j-barrett.netlify.app/)